-Student Profiles: Tyra Beaman, C'2016
+Tyra Beaman, C'2016

-Beaman spent time at the Holly Knoll/Moton Conference Center in Glocester, Va., creating the Commemoration Project highlighting Dr. Moton's life.
+In 2013, Beaman became a Moton Fellow with The Gloucester Institute in Richmond, Virginia, where she collected oral history and conducted research on the late Robert Russa Moton, Ph.D., the Virginia-born educator and author who succeeded Booker T. Washington as the head of Tuskegee Institute in 1915.
+Beaman spent time at the Holly Knoll/Moton Conference Center in Glocester, Virginia, creating the Commemoration Project highlighting Dr. Moton's life.
 She compiled stories, artifacts, documents and contacts to create a pamphlet that will soon be used as a booklet or introductory piece for guests at Holly Knoll and the Moton Center in Gloucester.

 The Gloucester Institute trains and nurtures emerging leaders.
 There, scholars receive support to conduct intensive research to discover the best solutions to the social, economic, and political problems facing the African-American community.
-International Studies major Sydney Mance, C'2016, also participated in the program.
+International studies major Sydney Mance, C'2016, also participated in the program.